How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 2. Browse all the screen recording backup files, select the one you want to restore, click ... and choose Download a copy.recover quicktime icloud03

-#1 Update QuickTime Player or macOS to Latest
+#1.
+Outdated QuickTime Player or macOS

 We are always recommended to update to the latest version when macOS and its apps release a new version, because they come with enhance performance and fix prior bugs.
 If your QuickTime doesn’t work properly, check if there is an update, if the problem persists after an update, maybe it is time to update your macOS to the latest one too.

-#2 Leave enough space on Mac for created recordings
+#2.
+Not enough space on Mac for created recordings

 A QuickTime recording is never small in size, we need to leave enough space for a newly created recording video, otherwise, the program will quit unexpectedly.
 This also proves that we should have a good habit of Mac cleanup, files backup, etc.